-In a second a two, a configuration wizard will open where you can configure Parallels Mac Management.
-Each Parallels Mac Management component has its own configuration wizard (except the Configuration Manager Console Extension, which doesn't need to be configured).
-For example, if you chose to install all of the components on the same server, all configuration wizards will automatically run one after another.
+Once the selected components are installed, you will need to configure them using configuration wizards, which will be opening automatically after the setup wizard exits.
+Each Parallels Mac Management component has its own configuration wizard.
+For example, if you choose to install all of the components on the same server, all configuration wizards will run automatically one after another.
 As soon as you complete one wizard, the next one will open after a short delay.
+You must complete each configuration wizard before you can use Parallels Mac Management.